blakewilsonquantinuum/lambeq-public/docs/manual_training.rst

 2. Assign tensors to each one of the words in the vocabulary, initialised randomly.
 3. Training loop:

     3.1.
-Substitute the tensors from the vocabulary in for the corresponding words in the diagram.
+Substitute the tensors from the vocabulary for the corresponding words in the diagram.

     3.2.
 Contract the diagram to get a result.